- Headline

 Information of these two secret camps is given in a 9,000-word report by the Rev. Paul Vogt, of Berne, head of an internationally known refugee organization.
 The barbarism with which the Jews are killed would be unbelievable were it not for the fact that similar practices, well authenticated and even boasted of by the Nazis themselves, have occurred throughout the Nazi regime.

 It requires so many Germans to perpetrate all of the many Nazi crimes that the effort to differentiate between the responsibility of leaders and people falls flat.
-In any event, post-war trials and executions promise to occupy courts for months if promoted justice is done. - History Unfolded Contributor
+In any event, post-war trials and executions promise to occupy courts for months if promised justice is done. - History Unfolded Contributor

 - Cecelia B.